-Stressed calves with decreased appetite lose weight while their immunity is rapidly waning.
+Stressed calves with reduced appetite lose weight while their immunity declines rapidly.

-SOME PRACTICAL AND USEFUL TIPS FROM MY PRACTICE:
+SOME PRACTICAL AND USEFUL TIPS OUT OF MY PRACTICE:

 6. Provide continuous fresh drinking water

-Water improves digestion and compensates for moisture loss due to sweating.
-Calves with diarrhea in particular need extra fluid.
-At high temperatures these animals are extra sensitive to heat stress.
+Water improves digestion and compensates loss of water due to sweating.
+Calves with diarrhea especially need extra fluid intake.
+At high temperatures, these animals are especially susceptible to heat stress.
 Hydration is then very essential.

-Clean the buckets and when the drinking water in the bucket gets warm, replace it with fresh, clean drinking water.
+Clean the buckets and if the drinking water in the bucket becomes warm, replace it with fresh, clean drinking water.

-Heat stress causes a calf to use more energy, while the appetite decreases sharply due to the heat.
+Heat stress causes a calf to use more energy, while appetite is greatly reduced by the heat.

-8. Give small portions of concentrate over several feeding sessions
+8. Give small portions of concentrates over several feeding sessions

-In warm and humid conditions, concentrates spoil more quickly, while the calves eat less.
+In hot and humid conditions, concentrates spoil faster and calves eat less.

-Remove uneaten (concentrated) food after one day.
-Damp or wet concentrate spoils very quickly.
+Remove any uneaten concentrated feeds after one day.
+Moist or wet concentrates spoil very quickly.

-9. Perform the necessary treatments in the morning
+9. Carry out the necessary treatments in the morning

-Then you, the calves and the environment are not overheated yet.
+Then you, the calves and the environment are not yet overheated.

-Dry, clean and fresh litter reduces heat development due to heating in the manure.
+Dry, clean and fresh bedding reduces heat gain caused by heating in the manure.

-At very high temperatures, sand can easily reduce heat development without risk of disease.
+At very high temperatures, sand can easily reduce heat generation without risk of disease.